marcuscaiado/coffee-onoff/README.md

 https://marcuscaiado.github.io/coffee-onoff

-On and Off animation with a cup of coffee
+On/Off Toggle Switch Animation with a cup of coffee.

 CSS Only